Dates

 Accommodation

-to bring your own mattress cover/sheet, sleeping bag or blanket, and pillow.
+need to bring your own mattress cover/sheet, sleeping bag or blanket,

 Meals